I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensorclassextension-uninitialize.md

 <p> </p>

 ## -remarks
 <p>Typically, you will uninitialize  the sensor class extension when the driver is unloading.
-We recommend that you perform uninitialization steps when called by UMDF in <a href="https://msdn.microsoft.com/library/windows/hardware/ff556768">IPnpCallbackHardware::OnReleaseHardware</a>.</p>
+We recommend that you perform uninitialization steps when called by UMDF in <a href="umdf.ipnpcallbackhardware_onreleasehardware">IPnpCallbackHardware::OnReleaseHardware</a>.</p>

-<p>If you must, for some reason, otherwise release and uninitialize the sensor class extension, you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558954">IWDFIoQueue::DrainSynchronously</a> before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545547">ISensorClassExtension::Uninitialize</a>.
-You can retrieve the queue interface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff558830">IWDFDevice::GetDefaultIoQueue</a> on the WDF device object.
+<p>If you must, for some reason, otherwise release and uninitialize the sensor class extension, you must call <a href="umdf.iwdfioqueue_drainsynchronously">IWDFIoQueue::DrainSynchronously</a> before calling <a href="sensors.isensorclassextension_uninitialize">ISensorClassExtension::Uninitialize</a>.
+You can retrieve the queue interface by calling <a href="umdf.iwdfdevice_getdefaultioqueue">IWDFDevice::GetDefaultIoQueue</a> on the WDF device object.
 Then, call <b>IWDFIoQueue::DrainSynchronously</b> to process all the queued requests.
-Calling <b>IWDFIoQueue::DrainSynchronously</b> blocks the queuing of new requests, so you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558977">IWDFIoQueue::Start</a> after you reinitialize the class extension.</p>

-<p>Typically, you will uninitialize  the sensor class extension when the driver is unloading.
-We recommend that you perform uninitialization steps when called by UMDF in <a href="https://msdn.microsoft.com/library/windows/hardware/ff556768">IPnpCallbackHardware::OnReleaseHardware</a>.</p>

-<p>If you must, for some reason, otherwise release and uninitialize the sensor class extension, you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558954">IWDFIoQueue::DrainSynchronously</a> before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545547">ISensorClassExtension::Uninitialize</a>.
-You can retrieve the queue interface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff558830">IWDFDevice::GetDefaultIoQueue</a> on the WDF device object.
-Then, call <b>IWDFIoQueue::DrainSynchronously</b> to process all the queued requests.
-Calling <b>IWDFIoQueue::DrainSynchronously</b> blocks the queuing of new requests, so you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558977">IWDFIoQueue::Start</a> after you reinitialize the class extension.</p>

-<p>Typically, you will uninitialize  the sensor class extension when the driver is unloading.
-We recommend that you perform uninitialization steps when called by UMDF in <a href="https://msdn.microsoft.com/library/windows/hardware/ff556768">IPnpCallbackHardware::OnReleaseHardware</a>.</p>

-<p>If you must, for some reason, otherwise release and uninitialize the sensor class extension, you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558954">IWDFIoQueue::DrainSynchronously</a> before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545547">ISensorClassExtension::Uninitialize</a>.
-You can retrieve the queue interface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff558830">IWDFDevice::GetDefaultIoQueue</a> on the WDF device object.
-Then, call <b>IWDFIoQueue::DrainSynchronously</b> to process all the queued requests.
-Calling <b>IWDFIoQueue::DrainSynchronously</b> blocks the queuing of new requests, so you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558977">IWDFIoQueue::Start</a> after you reinitialize the class extension.</p>

-<p>Typically, you will uninitialize  the sensor class extension when the driver is unloading.
-We recommend that you perform uninitialization steps when called by UMDF in <a href="https://msdn.microsoft.com/library/windows/hardware/ff556768">IPnpCallbackHardware::OnReleaseHardware</a>.</p>

-<p>If you must, for some reason, otherwise release and uninitialize the sensor class extension, you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558954">IWDFIoQueue::DrainSynchronously</a> before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545547">ISensorClassExtension::Uninitialize</a>.
-You can retrieve the queue interface by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff558830">IWDFDevice::GetDefaultIoQueue</a> on the WDF device object.
-Then, call <b>IWDFIoQueue::DrainSynchronously</b> to process all the queued requests.
-Calling <b>IWDFIoQueue::DrainSynchronously</b> blocks the queuing of new requests, so you must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558977">IWDFIoQueue::Start</a> after you reinitialize the class extension.</p>
+Calling <b>IWDFIoQueue::DrainSynchronously</b> blocks the queuing of new requests, so you must call <a href="umdf.iwdfioqueue_start">IWDFIoQueue::Start</a> after you reinitialize the class extension.</p>

 ## -requirements
 <table>